-Common reasons people might object are they think composts are smelly, dirty or attract pests or vermin.
-This may be true of some poorly-managed compost – so you can change people’s experiences by having well-managed compost.
+Common reasons people might object are that they think composts are smelly, dirty or attract flies or vermin.
+This may be true of some poorly-managed compost bins – so you can change people’s experiences by having well-managed compost.

 The compost collective only requires two units per site to sign up to the compost collective to act as champions and show other units how they can get involved – just a few units can make a real difference.

-It’s fine if some people aren't interested – it can’t be expected that everyone will get on board – but not everyone needs to participate for the project to be a success.
+It’s fine if some people aren't interested – not everyone needs to participate for the project to be a success in your unit block

 This project is a NSW EPA Waste Less, Recycle More initiative funded from the waste levy.